nopnop2002/esp-idf-espnow-gateway/README.md

 - CONFIG_BROKER_URL
 URL of MQTT broker.
 - CONFIG_ESPNOW_ENABLE_LONG_RANGE
 Enable long-range ESP-NOW.
+When enable long range, the PHY rate of ESP32 will be 512Kbps or 256Kbps.

 ---

-# ESP8266 Exampke Sketch
+# ESP8266 Example Sketch

 - esp-now-controller